al1sant0s/springfield/README.md

 ```

 This configuration specifies that static files are served at `/data/static/` and DLC served at `data/dlc/` in the file system.
 By default the server listens on port 8000, so we redirect the other requests to that port.
-Obviously this is just an example of configuration for the proxy server, and you will need to make one according to your own circumstances.
+Obviously this is just an example of configuration for the proxy server, you will need to make one according to your own circumstances.
+For example, if your server and proxy are running on different machines, you shouldn't use `localhost` for the proxy_pass entry.

 Finally you need to create an `.env` file at the same directory where you have the `compose.yaml` file.
 With the following minimal settings: